healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 Open Mechanism: Push-button pop-up

-The Comfee has a hinged lid that pop-ups to a 75° angle with a single push of a button located on the handle (+4).
+The Comfee has a hinged lid that pop-ups to a 75° angle with a single push of a button on the handle (+4).
 That angle is good enough for the lid to move out of the way to get water in despite its fixed filter (+2).

-The lid’s exterior and interior is simply plastic which can be undesirable for someone who doesn’t like their water coming into contact with plastic material.
-Nonetheless, we found no odd odor during the first boil.
+The lid’s exterior and interior are plastic which some people may not like since hot water will come in contact with the lid.Nonetheless, we detected no chemical odor during the first boil.

 Unlike some other electric kettles we’ve tested, this one doesn’t have a silicone band around the circumference.
-Regardless, the lid still closes tightly (+1).
-It’s not cool-touch though, so be careful not to touch it when the water’s still hot.
+Regardless, the lid still closes tightly (+1), but it gets a little hot, so be careful not to touch it straight after boiling.

 ### 9.0 - Base